Willamette Valley Guide: Tips for a Wine Lover’s Retreat

 Wine-making is a lifestyle in Willamette Valley.
 In fact, it’s woven into everyday activities such as outdoor recreation, dining, farming, arts and crafts, and family-friendly activities.
 One of the best ways to see the area is by scheduling a wine tour.
 Over a dozen companies offer tours, catering to couples as well as singles and groups.

 For example, A Great Oregon Wine Tour departs from Portland and visits four or five wineries.
-Oregon Select is locally owned and customizes each tour based on visitor interests and needs.
+Oregon Select is locally owned and customizes each tour based on visitor interests.
 Or try Backcounry Wine Tours, which tours three or four spots, and no two are alike.
 View full list of wine tours in Willamette Valley.

 Willamette Valley Guide to Top Restaurants